 I always liked that cute little car and regretted selling it.
 A few years ago, we found another GT6 of the same year, color and equipment as my original car...but, it needed some work and tender loving care.

-I've always had a love affair with the Triumph GT6 Mk1.
 Its sleek Michelotti-inspired styling and refined interior presented an inexpensive yet civilized grand touring car, worthy of its press description as "the poor man's E-Type."

 I have had this GT6 since 1990.
 It was laid up for about 15 years, then started a slow motion project still under way.